Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 npm run setup
 ```

-5. Create a Coinbase Pro account (if you don't already have one)
+5. Create a Coinbase account (if you don't already have one)
 6. Connect a bank account and transfer in some money (you will need to make sure you keep your USD balance fed with enough runway to keep buying during a bear market)
-7. Create API Key, pass, and secret on Coinbase Pro: https://pro.coinbase.com/profile/api
+7. Create API Key, and secret on Coinbase: https://www.coinbase.com/settings/api

 - must have `view`+`trade` permissions
 - there is no need to allow `transfers` (this script does not move money to/from your bank account)